Vacuum polarization energy of a complex scalar field in a vortex background: Scattering data and vacuum polarization energy

 We then integrate this differential equation with the boundary conditions $\lim_{\rho\to\infty}\overline{\eta}_\ell(\rho)=1$ and $\lim_{\rho\to\infty}\frac{d}{d\rho}\overline{\eta}_\ell(\rho)=0$, and extract $\nu_\ell(t)=\lim_{\rho\to0}\ln\left(\overline{\eta}_\ell (\rho)\right)$.
 The Born series, which is the standard tool to remove the divergences in Eqs.~(\ref{eq:jost1}) and~(\ref{eq:vpe1}) \cite{Graham:2009zz}, expands the solutions of Eq.~(\ref{eq:jost2}) in powers of the strength of the background potential $V_B=\frac{1}{\rho^2}\left[f_G^2-2\ell f_G\right]+V_H$.
 This expansion produces a series that approximates the scattering data well at large momenta.
 Hence subtracting the leading terms of this series from $\nu(t)$ renders the integral in Eq.~(\ref{eq:vpe1}) finite.

 In contrast to the phase shift, which is the imaginary part of $\nu_\ell$ for real momenta, the Jost function on the imaginary momentum axis is not a gauge invariant quantity.
-Hence we cannot rely on gauge invariance when investigating the divergence structure associated with $\nu_\ell$.
+Hence we can not rely on gauge invariance when investigating the divergence structure associated with $\nu_\ell$.